Premananda9/Ai-Code-Explainer/README.md

 cd ai-code-explainer
 # Ai-Code-Explainer
 **AI Code Explainer** is a Streamlit web app that uses Gemini 1.5 Flash to explain code in plain English.
-It supports multiple programming languages like Python, Java, JavaScript, C++, and more for beginner-friendly learning.
+It supports multiple programming languages like Python, Java, JavaScript, C++, and more for beginner-friendly learning. install streamlit google-generativeai paste the api key given in the document